ThinkParQ/beegfs-csi-driver/README.md

 Optionally the [BeeGFS CSI Driver Operator](operator/README.md) can be used to automate day-1 (install/ configure) and day-2 (reconfigure/update) tasks for the driver.
 This especially simplifies discovery and installation from Operator Lifecycle Manger (OLM) enabled clusters.
+Multi-arch images supporting amd64 and arm64 Kubernetes nodes are provided for the BeeGFS CSI driver and operator.

 <a name="notable-features"></a>
 ### Notable Features